 Piazza Castello is the main square of central Torino, and there you can visit Palazzo Reale, where the royal Savoy family used to live, and Palazzo Madama (which usually has nice exhibitions).
 If you walk through a small arch on the left side of the royal palace, you reach another very historic area and the marvelous Giardini Reali (the Royal palace's gardens).
 There you can visit the main cathedral, the Duomo of Torino (with a replica of the Holy Shroud and a small museum attached to it), another very important museum, the "Biblioteca reale" (where you can see the famous Leonardo self portrait, and the roman ruins (il Foro e le Porte Palatine).
 The whole area is now one single tourist attraction, "il Polo reale", and you can find all the info here.

 On the other side of Palazzo reale you will see a more "modern" street lined with arches (in fact, it was completely restyled during Fascism), Via Roma, where the fanciest shops of Torino are.
-The first section of it will lead you to Piazza San Carlo, the “living room of Torino”, a very elegant and beautiful square, where you can drink an aperitivo (there are many nice cafés), it will remind you a lot of France!
+The first section of it will lead you to Piazza San Carlo, the “living room of Torino”, a very elegant and beautiful square, where you can visit the newly renovated Gallerie d'Italia, a beautiful new venue for arts and culture (especially photography exhibits) right before drinking an aperitivo in one of the many nice cafés, it will remind you a lot of France!
 The second section of Via Roma will lead you to the main train station, Porta Nuova, and just before it, the very nice small square of Piazza Carlo Felice.

-From Piazza Castello you can also walk through the oldest part of the city, called the Quadrilatero, with very narrow streets full of little stores (especially the pedestrian Via Garibaldi) and good restaurants and cafes -including my mother in law's Tisaneria della Consolata (a tea room with delicious cakes), next to the beautiful church of the Santuario della Consolata.
+From Piazza Castello you can also walk through the oldest part of the city, called the Quadrilatero, with very narrow streets full of little stores (especially the pedestrian Via Garibaldi) and good restaurants and cafes -including the famous Caffè Al Bicerin-, next to the beautiful church of the Santuario della Consolata.
 The whole area is also very diverse, being close to the biggest open air market in Europe, Porta Palazzo, and the new cool indoor market of Mercato Centrale.